 - 1. Board Developed Courses (minimum 6 units usually 3 courses) - 2.
 Vocational Education and Training (VET) courses.
-Students may choose from Category B Board Developed courses that can be studied at Erskine Park High School, or TAFE. - 3.
+Students may choose from Category B NESA (New South Wales Education Standards Authority) courses that can be studied at Erskine Park High School, or TAFE. - 3.
 Board Endorsed Courses.
-These are courses that the Board of Studies has approved (endorsed) for study by students in either Year 11 or Year 12.
+These are courses that the NESA has approved (endorsed) for study by students in either Year 11 or Year 12.
 They cover a wide range of interest areas including specific career pathways.
 (Students can include up to 3 of these courses in this pattern of study) - 4.
 TAFE Delivered HSC Courses for Schools.
 These courses are designed to meet student interest in a variety of career areas.
 Students who successfully complete these courses receive both HSC and TAFE qualifications.